 Varicose Veins – How Do They Develop?

+The veins in our legs contain one-way valves.
+These valves of the veins allow only one-way blood flow (from the legs to the heart) when the muscles squeeze the veins in the legs.
 When the muscles contract, the valves open and blood from the legs pushes upwards to reach the heart.
 When these muscles relax, the valves close to prevent the reverse flow of blood back into the legs.
 In case these valves don’t function properly, it results in a reverse flow of blood and stagnation of blood in the leg.
+This causes the veins to become twisted, enlarged, and engorged, and they are known as varicose veins.

 Factors that Contribute to Varicose Veins